gereleth/jupyter-bbox-widget/README.md

 The notebook in [`examples/introduction.ipynb`](examples/introduction.ipynb) has an example of how to use this widget together with `ipywidgets` to create a simple annotation workflow.

-## Known Issues

-Sometimes after rerunning a cell that outputs the widget you can see the image but no annotations and clicks don't create new bboxes.
-If this happens then you need to resize browser window so that image width changes.
-Then the widget should work again.
-I'm working on making this unnecessary.

-If you observe changes to bboxes with `widget.observe(my_function, names=['bboxes'])` then be aware that sometimes a dummy bbox may appear in the list.
-It looks like `{'x':0, 'y':0, 'width':0, 'height':0, 'label':''}`.
-The reason for this is that changes from moving or resizing bboxes don't get transfered from js to python.
-Only when the length of `bboxes` list changes does python get notified about this.
-So as a workaround I add and remove a dummy bbox to sync other edits.
-Hopefully I'll find a better way around this issue.

 ## Development Installation

 This project was inspired by a blogpost [Creating Reactive Jupyter Widgets With Svelte](https://cabreraalex.medium.com/creating-reactive-jupyter-widgets-with-svelte-ef2fb580c05) and was created based on [widget-svelte-cookiecutter](https://github.com/cabreraalex/widget-svelte-cookiecutter) template.